jingwei1205/JavaWebClassDressSSM/README.md

-thanks for your reading.
-it is my first project on github. thanks.
+it is a web project.